-Just like stories on social media, now you can create web stories, which will not only rank in search engines, but it will not disappear like it does on social media.
+Just like stories on social media, now you can create web stories, which will not only rank in search engines but will not disappear as it does on social media.

 The best part is, web stories will feature ads for both the publishers & the advertisers.
 This post is for those who’re already making money online, this can be a fresh way.
 Furthermore, you can even promote affiliate products in web stories.
 How cool is that?

 Web stories are a part of the AMP framework, which is an initiative by Google & managed by the Open JS Foundation.

 AMP stands for Accelerated Mobile Pages, which is nothing but an HTML framework that loads the webpages lightning fast, just like instant pages on Facebook.
 If you’re curious, check out more information on it here.